Complications of Acute Otitis Media

 - Mastoiditis can spread superficially from deep inside the air cells to form a subperiosteal abscess: the mastoid swelling can become noticeably fluctuant in some cases.

-- Rarely, mastoid abscesses can spread inferiorly to the sternomastoid sheath (Bezold's abscess) and to the digastric fossa (Citelli's abscess), as well as superomedially to the petrous apex of the temporal bone (petrositis).
+- Rarely, mastoid abscesses can spread inferiorly to the sternomastoid sheath (Bezold's abscess), into the digastric muscle (Citelli's abscess), as well as superomedially to the petrous apex of the temporal bone (petrositis).

 - Petrositis – Infection spreading to the apex of the petrous temporal bone.
 There is sepsis and signs and symptoms of mastoiditis.
 There is a triad of symptoms known as Gradenigo's Syndrome which entails: otorrhoea, pain deep inside the ear and eye (cranial nerve V1 distribution) and ipsilateral lateral rectus palsy (cranial nerve VI).